cnorm35/bridgetown-blog/src/_posts/five_tips_for_new_dev.md

 Usually, I check the current state of variables and objects.
 Sometimes I’ll build new ones, call `.valid?`, and check any errors before trying to save.
 That lets me try to set some values and see if I know what’s required to get our object to a valid state.

-My debugger of choice is [ruby debug](https://github.com/ruby/debug) and my favorite unsung feature of ruy debug is it has an alias that allows you to use `debugger` which is the same keyword for the JS debugger.
+My debugger of choice is [ruby debug](https://github.com/ruby/debug) and my favorite unsung feature of ruby debug is it has an alias that allows you to use `debugger` which is the same keyword for the JS debugger.

 There are a ton of options you can use.
 I don’t use much more past ‘c’ for continue meaning continue execution, and ‘n’ for next when goes to the next line.